 What can you do to minimize the negative effects of these transitions?

 You can make sure that you and your children don’t have too much Sleep-Debt.
-If you and your family are practicing good sleep-hygiene (see tips below) and getting overall good quality sleep, you are actually filling up your “sleep bank,” and it can be more easy to tolerate a few rough nights.
+If you and your family are practicing good sleep-hygiene (see tips below) and getting overall good quality sleep, you are actually filling up your “sleep bank,” and it can be easier to tolerate a few rough nights.
 With chronic suboptimal sleep and limited length of sleep, the “sleep bank” gets drained (causing Sleep-Debt), and those rough nights can cause more problems.

 When I discuss the foundations of health with my patients of all ages, sleep is a major part of that foundation, along with food, movement, and stress.
 Sleep is often overlooked, but it is extremely important for everyone in the family.